When autocomplete results are available use up and down arrows to review and enter to select.

-It would be a serious mistake for the USPS to enter a highly competitive, complex new industry with the potential to compromise its core function and its finances and put American taxpayers at further risk.
+It would be a serious mistake for the USPS to enter a highly competitive, complex new industry with the potential to ruin itself and its core function and put American taxpayers at further risk.
 Effective banking management requires years if not decades to master.
-In the era of systems hacking, managing financial data has become that much more challenging.
-This is why commercial banks are subject to the Gramm-Leach-Bliley Act’s data-security standards.
-The stakes are simply too high to allow a backdoor attempt to spend taxpayer dollars on a misguided experiment in postal banking.

 July 29, 2022